hmrc/frontend-template-provider/README.md

 </div>
 ```

-By default, no BETA banner are shown for unless you explictly add it to your `templateArgs` map.
+By default, no BETA banner is shown.

 *Adding a service-info to the page*